bherrmann7/dippybird/README.md

 (one for me, and a separate blog about my kids, and some project specific blogs), so I will strive to keep the configuration and customization straightforward.

-I image the ideal end user would be another hacker who is familure with mysql and clojure.
+I image the ideal end user would be another hacker who is familiar with mysql and clojure.
 They might just look at this project to see how something is done, or may customize it to suit their own specific needs.

 ## Prerequisites